cassandra-rb/cassandra/README.md

 * columns\_and\_options - The columns or super columns to insert.
 * options - Valid options are:
   * :consistency - Uses the default read consistency if none specified.

+## Reporting Problems

+The Github issue tracker is [here](http://github.com/fauna/cassandra/issues).
+If you have problems with this library or Cassandra itself, please use the [cassandra-user mailing list](http://mail-archives.apache.org/mod_mbox/incubator-cassandra-user/).